 10 Best Flat File Cabinets

 Whether you are an architect, engineer, artist, or office manager, finding the best flat file cabinets means balancing document protection, drawer capacity, and footprint.
 Flat file cabinets keep oversized sheets horizontal to avoid folding or curling, making them essential for blueprints, maps, posters, and original artwork.
-In this guide, we evaluate ten standout options—from heavy-duty steel units with five drawers to compact vertical systems and versatile artist storage—so you can choose a model that fits your workflow, space, and volume requirements.
+The ten options below span heavy-duty steel five-drawer units, compact vertical systems, double-stacked high-capacity models, and versatile artist storage, so you can match a cabinet to your workflow, space, and the volume of large-format media you handle each week.

 We ranked these flat file cabinets using a compound editorial score that weighs relevance to blueprint and large-format storage, concrete construction and capacity features, customer ratings, review volume, recent purchase velocity, and overall value for the category.
 Products with dedicated flat or horizontal storage for oversized documents scored higher than general vertical filing furniture.
 We also considered professional-grade materials such as steel and high-weight capacity as positive signals.